StavSteven/us_car_accidents/README.md

 * Did the data limit you, and did you use an alternative approach to meet these challenges?
 * How did you use generative AI tools to help with ideation, design thinking and code optimisation?

+* Utilise CRISP-DM: Cross Industry Standard Process for Data Mining
+* Utilise the Agile approach: small iterations with constant evaluation.
+For example: simplifying the number of weather conditions and then working with a new version of the data.

 #### The machine learning model

 * Why a decision tree classifier for the machine learning model?
 The target variable to be predicted is one of four outputs and therefore a classification model is appropriate.
 A decision tree was chosen because it is easy to interpret the outputs and it can handle both numerical and categorical features.
 A decision tree is suitable for identifying the most influential variables in predicting adoption outcomes.